rahulvenugopal/haveyoumetrahul/content/research/Interns/index.en.md

 a path that involves a heavy dose of rigorous discussion and the occasional hour-long tangential journey through science, life, and stories.

+You should reach out and talk to my mentees to get a first person perspective of my mentoring style, plus and minus.
+I think, I am doing awesome (but that's my 1-PP, cross check with 3-PP)

 <img src="sriya.jpg" style="float: left; height: 100px; border-radius: 50%; margin-right: 20px; margin-bottom: 10px;">